Hforsman/Asset-Control-Tower/README.md

     make enter_database
 This will start a separate mysql instance with the command line interface.
 Then run the query:

-    select * from ACT.pistoncup order by country, rnk DESC;
+    select * from ACT.pistoncup order by country, rnk ASC;
 The results will display "nicely" formatted on the command line.

 Of course it is possible to set up a connection to a GUI like DBeaver to `localhost:3306`.